Skip to content

 As you consider your own relationship with environmental toxins, ask yourself: What is my body teaching me about my connection to the earth?
 How might my healing contribute to the healing of the whole?
 These questions open doorways to healing that extend far beyond the removal of chemicals, inviting us into the deeper medicine of conscious living.

-If you're experiencing unexplained symptoms that might be related to toxic burden, consider comprehensive testing and a holistic approach that honors both the science and the sacred dimensions of healing.
+If you're experiencing unexplained symptoms that might be related to toxic burden, consider comprehensive assessment and a holistic approach that honors both the science and the sacred dimensions of healing.

 Frequently Asked Questions